cjsauer/genetic-sandbox/docs.md

 <dd><p>The entry point and hub of the entire application</p>
 </dd>
 <dt><a href="#Component">Component</a></dt>
 <dd><p>Components are bags of properties that entities possess.
-It is possible for
+They may also
-Components to contain other nested Components.
-They may also contain helper methods.</p>
+contain helper methods.</p>
 </dd>
 <dt><a href="#Entity">Entity</a></dt>
 <dd><p>An entity is a container of Components, and represents all &quot;things&quot; in the